 A matrix with rows corresponding to subjects, and columns to graph nodes (variables).

-A character value describing the activation function to use, which might be a single length or be a vector with many activation functions assigned to each layer (default = "relu").
+A character value describing the activation function to use, which might be a single length or be a vector with many activation functions assigned to each layer.
+As a default, link = "selu".

 A numerical value indicating the proportion of the data set that should be used as a validation set (randomly selected, default = 0).